rtfenter/About-Me/README.md

 # Portfolio Overview

-This portfolio is organized into six series, beginning with the most accessible AI/ML interaction prototypes and progressing toward deeper system architecture and conceptual work.
+This portfolio is organized into **seven series**, beginning with accessible AI/ML interaction prototypes and progressing toward deeper system architecture, platform tooling, and conceptual frameworks.

 ---